neoncortex/bashed/README.md

 ````
 ee . . file?
 ````

+The editor will be opened inside a tmux popup.
+The size of the popup is controlled by the variable edtmuxpsize.

 ## Termbin:
 You can paste a region of the text in termbin by using the function etermbin.
 For example, to paste the line 10: